Bill Bratt: Troubled relationship with the fans

 In July 2009, Bratt spoke out to publicly deny rumours spread on Vale fan sites, specifically rumours of sponsorship deals with Basement Jaxx and Maplin Electronics.
 Bratt said the rumours were "inaccurate, spurious and damaging", claiming the speculation could damage genuine and confidential negotiations.
 The next month he was able to say "we got the right man" in appointing Micky Adams, following a 2–1 win over Sheffield United in the League Cup.
 There also came statements that shirt sponsors Harlequin Property would invest £500,000 into the club, though this never materialized.
 Reports that Andy Townsend would be appointed as a football advisor also surfaced, but never transpired.

-Bratt stated that he planned to stand down at the end of the 2009–10 season.
+Bratt said he planned to stand down at the end of the 2009–10 season.
 However, when investor Mike Newton was willing to invest £400,000 in the club and take the chair of the board at the season's end, Bratt claimed to be unhappy with Newton's policy of negotiating in public (who had by then upped his offer to £500,000), and so Bratt remained chairman for the 2010–11 season.
 Newton claimed that his "efforts to become chairman and to invest in the club have been hampered and made almost impossible" by Bratt and his board, and said that the reasons giving to reject his investment were "one long round of excuses".
 Bratt also denied claims by Newton that the club were heading for administration under his leadership.
 In September 2010 Bratt gave up his role as Chief Executive, but remained as chairman, denying that this decision was influenced by the recent Newton takeover bid.
-By this time the club's debts were estimated at around £2m, a level described by Bratt as "manageable".
+By this time the club's debts were estimated at £2m, a level described by Bratt as "manageable".